t-oster/VisiCut/README.md

-VisiCut
+VisiCut Connect
 =======

-a userfriendy, platform-independent tool for preparing, saving and sending jobs to Lasercutters.
+a userfriendly enhancement of visicut to access, filter and open your thingiverse files in visicut.

+It offers the following features:

+1. Integrated thingiverse login with a created browser window.
+2. UI to access sets of "My Things", your liked things and collections.
+In addition you can search for thingiverse projects.
+3. Use tags and extensions to filter the shown projects.
+4. "I made one" functionality which enables the user to take a photo of the created thing and upload it to thingiverse.
+5. Integrated facebook login with a created browser window.
+You can make a picture of the thing you created, which is then automatically posted on facebook.

-For more information please look at the project page at:
+For more information about Visicut look at the project page at:

 www.visicut.org